Nadler involved in car accident but unhurt; Barr hearing delayed

 Nadler was not driving, Fox News is told

-House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., was involved in a car accident Tuesday morning on his way to Washington but was not injured, a Nadler spokesman said -- in turn delaying a highly anticipated hearing with Attorney General Bill Barr,
+House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., was involved in a car accident Tuesday morning on his way to Washington but was not injured, a Nadler spokesman said -- in turn delaying a highly anticipated hearing with Attorney General Bill Barr.

 The accident, which involved Nadler's car and another vehicle, took place while the congressman was on his way to the hearing, Nadler's spokesperson said.